Rank $n$ swapping algebra for $\operatorname{PGL}_n$ Fock-Goncharov $\mathcal{X}$ moduli space: Abstract

 \section{Abstract}

-In \cite{Su1411}, we introduced the rank $n$ swapping algebra---a Poisson algebra associated to an affine variety defined by pairs of points on a circle and their determinant relations.
-Let the rank $n$ swapping multifraction algebra be the subalgebra of its fraction algebra generated by all the ``cross ratios''.
-Given any ideal triangulation of the ciliated surface $\hat{S}$, we find an injective Poisson algebra homomorphism from the fraction algebra generated by the Fock--Goncharov coordinates for the $\mathcal{X}_{\operatorname{PGL}(n,\mathbb{K}), \hat{S}}$ moduli space to the rank $n$ swapping multifraction algebra with respect to the Atiyah--Bott--Goldman Poisson bracket and the swapping bracket.
-This is the first step to study the deformation quantization of the moduli space $\mathcal{X}_{\operatorname{PGL}(n,\mathbb{K}), \hat{S}}$ via the quantization of the rank $n$ swapping algebra.
-We also relate the rank $n$ swapping algebra to the Poisson--Lie structure on $m\times n$ matrices and the Poisson structure on Grassmannian $G_{n,m}$ arising from boundary measurement map by different injective Poisson algebra homomorphisms.
+The {\em rank $n$ swapping algebra} is a Poisson algebra defined on the set of ordered pairs of points of the circle using linking numbers, whose geometric model is given by a certain subspace of $(\mathbb{K}^n \times \mathbb{K}^{n*})^r/\operatorname{GL}(n,\mathbb{K})$.
+For any ideal triangulation of $D_k$---a disk with $k$ points on its boundary, using determinants, we find an injective Poisson algebra homomorphism from the fraction algebra generated by the Fock--Goncharov coordinates for $\mathcal{X}_{\operatorname{PGL}_n,D_k}$ to the rank $n$ swapping multifraction algebra for $r=k\cdot(n-1)$ with respect to the (Atiyah--Bott--)Goldman Poisson bracket and the swapping bracket.
+This is the building block of the general surface case.
+Two such injective Poisson algebra homomorphisms related to two ideal triangulations $\mathcal{T}$ and $\mathcal{T}'$ are compatible with each other under the flips.